LinusCode146/WebComponents/Readme.md

-This project is a blueprint which includes many different major web components and exapmples of how to implement them
+This project is a blueprint which includes many different major web components and examples of how to implement them.